jasongrimes/fretboardfoundation/_chapters/999-back/025-glossary.md

 but without mode's implication of characteristic musical applications.

-- **semitone**{:#semitone}: The smallest interval in most Western music, and the smallest interval on a guitar fretboard: the distance across one fret on one string.
+- **semitone**{:#semitone}: The smallest interval in most Western music, and the smallest interval on a guitar fretboard, the distance across one fret on one string.
+On guitar, semitones are often referred to as "frets".
-Semitones are sometimes called “half steps”.
+Sometimes they are also called “half steps”.
 In Western music, there are twelve semitones in an octave.

 - **timbre**{:#timbre}: *(pronounced /ˈtambər/)* aka "tone quality" or "tone color".
 A complex acoustic phenomenon allowing us to